communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 ## JSON Form Validation against Schema

 To validate the form JSON against the schema you can run:
+`rake form_definition:validate["config/forms/2021_22.json"]`

+This will validate the given form definition against the schema in `config/forms/schema/generic.json`.

+You can also run:
-`rake form_definition:validate`
+`rake form_definition:validate_all`

-This will validate all forms in: directories = ["config/forms", "spec/fixtures/forms"]
+This will validate all forms in directories = ["config/forms", "spec/fixtures/forms"]

-against the schema in (config/forms/schema/generic.json)

 ## Useful documentation (external dependencies)